Meeting and surpassing all audience expectations every day.

 And it's all rooted in the fact that these clowns just cannot admit to themselves the success that I have made of this program without feeling small themselves and irrelevant themselves and insignificant, which is what they are.

-So they're typical classic examples of how do you build yourself up?
+So they're typical, classic examples of how do you build yourself up.

-Well, you tear everybody else that's above you in your view down, or try to.
+Well, you tear everybody else that's above you, in your view, down or try to.

 I found one other Elon Musk donation.

-The FEC websites a little screw today.
+The FEC website's a little screwy today.

 He did give money to Bush re-election effort 2004.